 Data are collected with the quarterly statistical questionnaire “Finantsvahendus ja finantsvahenduse abitegevus”.

-Data from Eesti Pank are received by e-mail.
-Data from Tax and Customs Board are received via FTP-server and X-Road and from the Commercial Register via X-Road.
+Data from the Eesti Pank (the central bank of Estonia) are received by e-mail.
+Data from Tax and Customs Board are received via FTP-server and X-Road and from the commercial register via X-Road.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods and other surveys.

 18.5.
 Data compilation Operations performed on data to derive new information according to a given set of rules.